-A trait bound on ?Sized is the opposite of a trait bound on Sized; that is, we would read this as “T may or may not be Sized”.
-This syntax is only available for Sized, no other traits.
+A trait bound on ?Sized is the opposite of a trait bound on Sized: we would read this as “T may or may not be Sized.”
+This syntax is only available for Sized, not any other traits.

-Also note we switched the type of the t parameter from T to &T: because the type might not be Sized, we need to use it behind some kind of pointer.
+Also note that we switched the type of the t parameter from T to &T. Because the type might not be Sized, we need to use it behind some kind of pointer.
 In this case, we’ve chosen a reference.

-Next let’s talk about functions and closures!
+Next, we’ll talk about functions and closures!

-Advanced Functions & Closures
+Advanced Functions and Closures

-Finally, let’s discuss some advanced features related to functions and closures: function pointers, diverging functions, and returning closures.
+Finally, we’ll explore some advanced features related to functions and closures, which include function pointers and returning closures.

 Function Pointers

 We’ve talked about how to pass closures to functions; you can also pass regular functions to functions!
-This is useful when we want to pass a function we’ve already defined rather than defining a new closure.
+This technique is useful when we want to pass a function we’ve already defined rather than defining a new closure.
 We do this using function pointers to allow us to use functions as arguments to other functions.
-Functions coerce to the type fn, with a lower case ‘f’ not to be confused with the Fn closure trait.
+Functions coerce to the type fn (with a lower case f), not to be confused with the Fn closure trait.
 The fn type is called a function pointer.
 The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 19-35:

-Filename: src/main.rs
+src/main.rs

 fn add_one(x: i32) -> i32 {